m-clark/m-clark.github.io/workshops.md

 This document regards a recent workshop given on <span itemprop="keywords">structural equation modeling</span>.
 It is conceptually based, and tries to generalize beyond the standard SEM treatment.
 The document should be useful to anyone interested in the techniques covered, though it is R-based, with special emphasis on the [<span itemprop="keywords">lavaan</span>](http://lavaan.ugent.be/) package.
 </span>

+## Been awhile...

+These haven't been given in at least a year or so.
+The content is still likely useful, but until updated or given again, you may also find a more fully fleshed out related work on the [documents](../documents/) page.

 <span itemscope itemtype ="http://schema.org/TechArticle">
 [<span itemprop="name">My God, it's full of STARs!
 Using astrology to get more from your data.</span>](../workshops/stars/)
 Talk on <span itemprop="keywords">structured additive regression</span> models, and <span itemprop="keywords">generalized additive models</span> in particular.
 </span>

-## Been awhile...

-These haven't been given in at least a year or so.

 <span itemscope itemtype ="http://schema.org/TechArticle">
 [<span itemprop="name keywords">Become a Bayesian in 10 Minutes</span>](../workshops/bayesian/)
 This document regards a talk aimed at giving an introduction <span itemprop="keywords">Bayesian modeling</span> in <span itemprop="keywords">R</span> via the <span itemprop="keywords">Stan</span> programming language.
 It doesn't assume too much statistically or any prior Bayesian experience.
 For those with such experience, they can quickly work with the code or packages discussed.
 I post them here because they exist and provide a quick overview, but you'd get more from the more extensive [document](../bayesian-basics/).
 </span>

 <span itemscope itemtype ="http://schema.org/TechArticle">
 [<span itemprop="name keywords" style="font-variant:small-caps;">Engaging the Web with R</span>](../docs/web)